capactio/capact/docs/tutorial/content-creation/README.md

 git clone https://github.com/Project-Voltron/go-voltron.git
 ```

-It is also highly recommended to go through the [JIRA installation tutorial](../jira-installation/README.md), so you know how to execute Actions in Voltron.
+It is also highly recommended going through the [JIRA installation tutorial](../jira-installation/README.md), so you know how to execute Actions in Voltron.

 ## Types, Interfaces and Implementations

-If you have some software development experience, concepts like types and interfaces should be familliar to you.
+If you have some software development experience, concepts like types and interfaces should be familiar to you.
 In Voltron, Types represent different objects in the environment.
 These could be database or application instances, servers, but also more abstract things, like an IP address or hostname.
 An actual object of a Type is called a TypeInstance.

 Operations, which can be executed on some Types are defined by Interfaces.
-Let's say we have an Type called `postgresql.config`, which represents a PostgreSQL database instance.
+Let's say we have a Type called `postgresql.config`, which represents a PostgreSQL database instance.
 We could have an Interface `postgresql.install`, which will provision PostgreSQL instances and create TypeInstances of `postgresql.config`.

 Of course, there could be multiple ways, how to create an PostgreSQL instance.
 You could create it on some public cloud or on-premise.
 You could deploy it as a virtual machine or as a Kubernetes StatefulSet.
-To cover these scenarios, Voltron allows to define multiple Implementations of some Interfaces.
+To cover these scenarios, Voltron allows defining multiple Implementations of some Interfaces.
 So we could have a `aws.postgresql.install` Implementation of the `postgresql.install` Interface, which deploys AWS RDS instances or `bitnami.postgresql.install`, which deploys a PostgreSQL Helm chart on Kubernetes.

 ## Define your Types and Interfaces

-Let's try to create manifests required to define an capability to install Confluence servers.
+Let's try to create manifests required to define a capability to install Confluence servers.
 We will need to create the following entities:
 - `confluence.config` Type - Represents a Confluence server.
 - `confluence.install-input` Type - Represents input parameters needed to install a Confluence server.
 - `confluence.install` Interface - An operation, which installs Confluence servers.
 You can think of it as a function: